efwxx/impossible-level-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+# Impossible Level List Full-stack app
+*Impossible Level List full stack repo for our favorite GD impossible level enjoyers*

+# Introduction
+I am MateussDev.
+You may know me for making Noclipped or building some levels in Geometry Dash, like Madness by me and sequoia
+Here I decided to be more useful to the ILL community, so I started the development of the website version of the Impossible Level List

+This list should be a simple excercise for making database-driven web apps similar to Pointercrate, but with my own twists and ticks

+Progress coming soon! :)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.